 - Watch the news with your kids to filter inappropriate or frightening stories.

-- Anticipate when guidance will be necessary and avoid shows that are too graphic and inappropriate for your child's age or level of development.
+- Anticipate when guidance will be necessary and avoid shows that aren't appropriate for your child's age or level of development.

 - If you're uncomfortable with the content of the news or if it's inappropriate for your child's age, turn it off.

 - Talk about what you can do to help.
-After a tragic event, kids may gain a sense of control and feel more secure if you help them find ways to help those affected by the tragedy or honor those who died.
+In the case of a news event like a natural disaster, kids may gain a sense of control and feel more secure if you find ways to help those who have been affected.

 Reviewed by: Mary L. Gavin, MD